azureossd/lldb-dotnetcore/README.md

 # How to use this repository

 - Download specific tag regarding dotnetcore sdk version.
-- Build the image and run the container attaching the volume: `docker run -it -v c:/debugging/:/debug lldb-netcore:3.1`
+- Build the image and run the container attaching the volume with your dumps location: `docker run -it -v c:/debugging/:/debug lldb-netcore:3.1`
     - You can modify the /debug location if desired.

+# If you want to skip building
+- Pull the image from lldb-netcore:<tag>

 # How to use lldb
 - Comming soon...